FANCA: Clinical significance

 Mutations in this gene are the most common cause of Fanconi's anaemia.
 Fanconi anaemia is an inherited autosomal recessive disorder, the main features of which are aplastic anaemia in childhood, multiple congenital abnormalities, susceptibility to leukemia and other cancers, and cellular hypersensitivity to interstrand DNA cross-linking agents.
 Generally cells from Fanconi anaemia patients show a markedly higher frequency of spontaneous chromosomal breakage and hypersensitivity to the clastogenic effect of DNA cross-linking agents such as diepoxybutane (DEB) and mitomycin-C (MMC) when compared to normal cells.
 The primary diagnostic test for Fanconi anaemia is based on the increased chromosomal breakage seen in afflicted cells after exposure to these agents – the DEB/MMC stress test.
 Other features of the Fanconi anaemia cell phenotype also include abnormal cell cycle kinetics (prolonged G2 phase), hypersensitivity to oxygen, increased apoptosis and accelerated telomere shortening.

-FANCA mutations are by far the most common cause of Fanconi anaemia, accounting for between 60-70% of all cases.
+FANCA mutations are by far the most common cause of Fanconi anaemia, accounting for between 60 and 70% of all cases.
 FANCA was cloned in 1996 and it is one of the largest FA genes.
 Hundreds of different mutations have been recorded with 30% point mutations, 30% 1-5 base pair microdeletions or microinsertions, and 40% large deletions, removing up to 31 exons from the gene.
 These large deletions have a high correlation with specific breakpoints and arise as a result of Alu mediated recombination.
 A highly relevant observation is that different mutations produce Fanconi anaemia phenotypes of varying severity.

 Patients homozygous for null-mutations in this gene have an earlier onset of anaemia than those with mutations that produce an altered or incorrect protein.
 However, as most patients are compound heterozygotes, diagnostic screening for mutations is difficult.
 Certain founder mutations can also occur in some populations, such as the deletion exon 12-31 mutation, which accounts for 60% of mutations in Afrikaners.